-Organic mushroom Reishi powder can be used in many different ways.
-Research information shows that each of these ways will offer maximum reishi mushroom benefits.
+You can use organic mushroom Reishi powder in many different ways.
+Research shows that each of these ways offers maximum reishi mushroom benefits.

 Reishi Mushroom Tea

-While there are numerous recipes on how to take reishi mushroom powder, the tea recipe is the easiest.
-Often considered the best way to take mushroom powder, this method takes minimal time and doesn't require complicated cooking equipment.
+While there are numerous recipes for taking reishi mushroom powder, the tea recipe is the easiest.
+Often considered the best way to take a mushroom powder, this method takes minimal time and doesn't require complicated cooking equipment.

 To make Reishi mushroom tea, boil 8 cups of water.
 You can put the mushroom powder into the cups of boiling water and let it simmer till the water reduces to half.
 This will take about one hour.

-Also, if you find that the mushroom's bitter taste is too off putting, but you still want to add tea to your list of how to take mushroom powder, you can consider using a sweetener.
+Also, if you find that the mushroom's bitter taste is too off-putting, but you still want to add tea to your list of how to take mushroom powders, you can consider using a sweetener.